Is luck for real? What does it mean to say that we are “lucky to be alive”?

 Oh lucky lucky life.
 Lucky life.

-On a more vast and impersonal scale, for some scientists life is lucky simply by virtue of its existence.
-In the Cambrian period 540 million years ago, great numbers of unique fossils were preserved, all of them potentially new species.
-They almost all disappeared quickly, but not the few vertebrate species from which most animals today, including humans, are descended.
+On a more vast and impersonal scale, for some scientists, life—the existence of living things—is lucky.
+In the Cambrian period 540 million years ago, great numbers of unique fossils were preserved, the remains of a wide variety of new species.
+Almost all of these species disappeared quickly, except for the few vertebrates from which most animals today, including humans, are descended.

 It’s easy to fault this argument, however.
-Some evolutionary events may seem accidental because we can’t know their immediate causes, but any event is caused by prior events of some kind all the way down to the subatomic level.
-We can’t really know how variable any replays of early evolutionary scenarios would be—or if they would be variable at all.
-But even if we consider only the present one that we live in the midst of, it’s understandable that we might think of it as lucky.
+Some evolutionary events may seem accidental because we can’t know all their immediate causes, but any event is caused by prior events of some kind all the way down to the subatomic level.
+We can imagine many alternate evolutionary replays, but we can’t really know how variable any of them would be—or if they would be variable at all.
+But it’s understandable that we might think of the unfolding of the modern organic world as lucky.
 It has, after all, produced us.

-Luck has little to do with causality or randomness, as we like to claim it does.
+Luck has little to do with causality or randomness, as we like to claim.
 It has everything to do with our surprise, of the kind that Stern and Gould express, that the stern necessities of the universe sometimes fall in our favor.